openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 #### Dependency Store

-This component build local store from state received on `dependency` Kafka topic (default name: `zipkin-dependency`)
+This component build local store from state received on `dependency` Kafka topic.

 It builds a 1 minute time-window when counts calls and errors.